DevvIlya/fgvlasov/README.md

-My name is Fedor and today is Wednesday, 22 November, 23:07 GMT+3
+My name is Fedor and today is Thursday, 23 November, 19:25 GMT+3

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>